FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/search-filtering.md

 ## Set Membership

-Additionally, you can exclude records in which a particular column's value does not any elements in a given set by using the `in` operator as part of a `filter` object.
+Additionally, you can exclude records in which a particular column's value does not contain any elements in a given set by using the `in` operator as part of a `filter` object.

 ```graphql
 query {